Matera, a stunning city in Basilicata Italy, is rich with history, cave hotels and authentic Italian food. The time to visit Matera is now.

 “It’s a cute town, but it’s not so special,” she said.

-Daryl laughed as he led her down the undulating stairway of thousand-year old stones that revealed the ancient cityscape of converted cave dwellings also known as Sassi for the first time.
+Daryl laughed as he led her down the undulating stairway of thousand-year-old stones that revealed the ancient cityscape of converted cave dwellings also known as Sassi for the first time.
 Mindi quickly changed her mind.

 Ironically, the glorious city has a storied past.
 Until the 1950’s, Matera was a wretched place – a sort of Italian Gulag where political prisoners were sent to live in the dreary sun-scorched desolation of rocks and stone.
 Today, in an odd and imaginative twist, gentrification has transformed the previously impoverished colony into a landlocked Mediterranean paradise filled with boutique hotels and charming restaurants.
 The renewed city also brings tourists of all ages, even the hipsters.

 The Matera landscapes and skylines are breathtaking, filled with a craggy mosaic of spires and uneven rooftops.
 It’s especially gorgeous at dawn and dusk as the sun breaks over the stone filled Sasso center.
+The opportunities for awesome Matera pictures are endless.

-Tour busses only travel through the town for a few hours a day.
+Tour buses only travel through the town for a few hours a day.
 Sightseeing crowds are generally gone by early afternoon and it’s easy to find solitary landscapes among the stone filled desolation.
 There is no shortage of spots for a peaceful moment for reflecting on Matera’s vivid past and present.

 We never thought we would taste better gelato than the gelato that we enjoyed in Bologna on a previous trip, but Matera came close.
 Our favorite gelato was the organic (biologico) gelato served at trendy Lounge Caffè.
-The nutty pistachio and chocolate cherry flavors and creamy textures were spot on.
+The nutty pistachio and chocolate cherry flavors and creamy textures were spot-on.

 As if the ancient city with its caves isn’t enough, Matera is situated over a ravine.
 This topography makes the city perfect for hiking and exploring.

-The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and where less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
+The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
 (We fell into the latter category.)

 Il Buongustaio is located at Piazza Vittorio Veneto, 1, 75100 Matera MT, Italy.